An overview

 Commercial General Liability (CGL) insurance

 This coverage is an essential coverage.
-It provides coverage for bodily injury and property damage to third parties including risks arising from your premises, open houses, and showings.
+It provides bodily injury and property damage to third parties including risks arising from your premises, open houses, and showings.
 It may include coverage for advertising liability, tenants’ liability, defamation (libel and slander) and other personal injury claims.
 Those buying this insurance should note that many CGL policies do not insure licencees who are independent contractors, and not employees of the brokerage.
 Consultation with an experienced insurance broker can result in placement of coverage for independent contractors with some carriers through an additional endorsement to the brokerage’s policy or alternatively through a standalone policy for this purpose.

 Brokerages that also provide property management services need extensions of coverage under their CGL policies to cover the broader risks that arise from those services.
-The situation is similar with regard to strata property management services, but broader coverage is usually effected by the addition of the brokerage as an additional insured to the strata management corporation’s policies.
+The situation is similar with regard to strata property management services, but broader coverage is usually affected by the addition of the brokerage as an additional insured to the strata management corporation’s policies.

 Property insurance